Return to Happiness

 Also, it was in the house of Morris and Molly Pollard that I, for the first and only time in my life, saw original works by Picasso and Chagall in a private home, gifts from the artists themselves.
 Sadly, I missed the moment because I had a more profound interest in sports than art back then.
 I was in a house that had guested Picasso AND Chagall, and I did not think it was that big a deal!

-Leaving my childhood mishaps and misjudgments aside, there was one more thing that was genuinely exciting to me and my beginning romantic notions, and this was the fact that one of the sons of Morris and Molly was an intelligence analytic, or in my childhood way of seeing things, a secret agent!
+Leaving my childhood mishaps and misjudgments aside, there was one more thing that was genuinely exciting to me and my budding romantic notions, and this was the fact that one of Morris and Molly's sons was an intelligence analyst, or, in my childhood way of seeing things, a secret agent!
 This was the stuff you saw in the movies!
 It was so exciting, a real-life agent – much more interesting than two dead painters.

-I admired Jonathan Pollard when I was a teen.
-I had been a guest in the home where he grew up.
-It was exciting.
-In my romantic and innocent eyes, he was the South Bend version of James Bond!
+In my romantic and innocent eyes, Jonathan Pollard was the South Bend version of James Bond!

 Rebooting

-My reboot is an emotional time – not my hair color – when people were loving and opened their homes and hearts to me; a time before I learned that no matter what happens to me, I am on my own; a time before I experienced extreme betrayals; a time when I still believed that life could be good, and it would be good; a time when I loved all animals never realizing they had to die; a time before extreme violence and meaningless deaths.
+So my reboot is an emotional time when people were loving and opened their homes and hearts to me; a time before I learned that no matter what happens to me, I am on my own; a time when I still believed that life would always be good; a time when I loved all animals never realizing they had to die; a time before extreme violence and meaningless deaths.

 Image ©Haute Stock